Rhodes Taxi Prices 2026 – Airport to Old Town, Resorts & Real Local Fares

 Are taxis easy to find in Rhodes during high season?

-• Cruise ship arrival days
+• Large cruise ship arrival days

 Do taxis in Rhodes accept card payments?